Taut foliations, left-orders, and pseudo-Anosov mapping tori

 First, we rule out a nontrivial homotopy between two curves in $\mathcal O$ that stays inside $\MM \setminus \guts$.
 Now $\MM \setminus \guts$ embeds in the fibered manifold $\M$ so that the elements of $\mathcal O$ are suspensions of periodic orbits of $\phi$.
 Since $\phi$ is pseudo-Anosov, these suspensions are never homotopic to one another.

 Now we must rule out a nontrivial homotopy between curves in $\mathcal O$ that might pass through the guts $\guts$.
 The idea is that the saddle regions contains lots of negative curvature, but an annulus giving rise to the purported homotopy has Euler characteristic zero and therefore can't \plabel{fix:14}cut across any saddle region.
 To be more precise, let $\gamma$ and $\eta$ be two elements of $\mathcal O$.
 Suppose $\gamma$ is homotopic to $\eta$ in $\MM$.
-Then $\gamma$ and $\eta$ cobound an annulus $A$.
 Replacing $\gamma$ and $\eta$ by $\gamma^k$ and $\eta^k$ if necessary, we can assume that $\gamma$ and $\eta$ both lie in leaves of $\F$.
-Homotope this annulus to become immersed.
-By Roussarie-Thurston, we can homotope the annulus so that the induced foliation has no critical points \cite{roussarie_plongements_1974, thurston_norm_1986}.
-We can also make $A$ transverse to $\bd \guts$ and the corners of $\bd \guts$.
-Let $C = A\cap \bd \guts$.
-Choose $A$ minimizing the number of components of $C$.
+Let $A=[0,1]\times S^1$ and choose an immersion $\iota:A \to \MM$ realizing a homotopy from $\gamma$ to $\eta$. \plabel{fix2:9:1} By Roussarie-Thurston, we can homotope the annulus so that the induced foliation has no critical points \cite{roussarie_plongements_1974, thurston_norm_1986}.
+We can also make $A$ transverse to $\bd \guts$ and the corners of $\bd \guts$.\plabel{fix2:9:2} Let $C=\iota^*(\bd \guts)$; by our transversality conditions, $C$ is a collection of disjoint closed polygonal curves in $A$.
+Choose $\iota$ to minimize number of components of $C$.